The true job of an entrepreneur is to systematically de-risk their business model over time.

-At the end of the day, you and you alone have to own your business model.
-Keep in mind though that no one has a crystal ball and a tactic that might have worked for an advisor, such as using adwords to grow their business, may have outrun it’s time.
+You and you alone have to own your business model.
+Remember that no one has a crystal ball, and a tactic that might have worked for an advisor, such as using AdWords to grow their business, may have outrun its time.

 Advisor Paradox: Hire advisors for advice but don’t follow it, apply it.

-So while each of these solutions gets you part of the way there, none of them is foolproof.
-The underlying reason for this is that all them require guessing — either you guess or you have someone with more experience than yourself guess.
+So while each solution gets you part of the way there, none of them is foolproof.
+The underlying reason for this is that all of them require guessing — either you guess or you have someone with more experience than you guess.

-There is better way that doesn’t require any guesswork: Using a systems based approach.
+There is a better way that doesn’t require any guesswork: Using a systems-based approach.

-There are 3 main attributes of systems and one of them is the concept of system constraints.
+There are three main attributes of systems, and one of them is the concept of system constraints.
 Or specifically the idea that at any given point in time, a system is limited by a single constraint.